zacstewart/zacstewart.github.io/README.md

 parameters?"
 Why did we binarize at a threshold of 0.0?
 Why unigrams and bigrams?
-We were particular in the way we went about evaluating the accuracy of the models, namely k-folding, yet we didn't really apply the same rigor when we configured our classifiers.
+We were particular in the way we went about evaluating the accuracy of the models, namely k-folding, yet we didn't really apply the same rigor when we configured the classifiers.
 How do we know if we're doing the best we can?

 The answer is, those parameters are arbitrary are are very likely _not_ the optimal configuration.
-However, considering that our classifier takes several minutes to train and validate, it would take forever for us to exhaustively fine-tune, re-run, and test each change we could make.
+However, considering that the classifier takes several minutes to train and validate, it would take forever for us to exhaustively fine-tune, re-run, and test each change we could make.